veebch/veebch/README.md

-👋 This is a place where we share code for some of the things that we've made.
-Questions/ suggestions/ code contributions ecouraged.
+👋 This is a place where VEEB Projects share code for some of the things that we've made.

 There's also stuff at/on: